Data-Science-Projects/demo-routenet/OMNet_Data_Files_and_Formats.md

    avg_ln_delay[src_node][dst_node] = n*n*3 + (src_node∗n+dst_node)*8 + 1
 ```

+TODO fill in more details for V1.

 There are
 [v0](https://github.com/knowledgedefinednetworking/NetworkModelingDatasets/tree/master/datasets_v0)
 and
 [v1](https://github.com/knowledgedefinednetworking/NetworkModelingDatasets/tree/master/datasets_v1)
 datasets.
 The data sets are bundled into a single tar.gz file for ease of distribution, which
 is expanded into a directory with the name of the network topology.

+## graph_attr.txt

+This file is part of the data sets, but is not actually used for any purpose.

 ## OMNeT++ NED File